 An educational tour includes a visit to all of our exhibits in the Biology/Ecology Wing, the Conservation Wing, the Discovery Room, as well as an introduction to our resident education birds, perfect for those who want to see a little bit of everything.
 A tour lasts approximately 90 minutes (one hour for kindergarten) and is specially tailored to each group.

 If you plan to bring a group of 15 or more, call to reserve a spot at least two weeks in advance.
-Your group will be scheduled with a personal tour guide and receive a discounted admission rate.
+Your group will be scheduled with a personal tour guide.

 If your group is smaller than 15, feel free to tour our visitor center at your own pace.
 There will be a docent on duty to answer questions and facilitate learning.